 Banks already offer retirement savings, small business loans, investment portfolios, car loans, and mortgages.
 We think, however, that the model is focused on a sales model, rather than a customer-centric, advice-driven model.
 Here is what we think customers really want when they say they are seeking financial advice:

 Small business owners are often flying by the seat of their pants when it comes to financial planning, tax reporting, payment systems, accounting, and bookkeeping.
 Many do most of the work themselves at sites like compareyourbusinesscosts.co.uk/ to save money.
 View more – Noa singapore at cfoacc.com.
 Many small business owners would be happy to pay a reasonable fee to access financial planners, accountants, and bookkeepers who specialize in small businesses, or to take part in coaching sessions, seminars and workshops.
 A small business hub could also include shared workspace, perhaps revitalizing the retail space of a large, underused legacy branch.

 Advice, not a sales pitch

 Banks have come under fire for pushing their tellers and managers to sell, sell, sell.
 Whistleblowing employees have thrown new light onto the subject, further adding to the credibility issue.
 As long as banks push tellers, who do not have the proper training to be advisors, to memorize a limited number of offerings, customers will be skeptical.
-Banks need to ditch the sales pitch, retrain staff to properly understand and advise customers, proactively offer advice, and be more transparent about costs and security.
+Banks need to ditch the sales pitch, retrain staff to properly understand and advise customers, proactively offer advice on Life Cover Quotes, and be more transparent about costs and security.
 Customers don’t want profit margins to be the reason they are guided towards a specific product.
 They want to know banks are putting them first.
 This requires a major shift in mindset and approach, but banks stand to lose more by not taking this lesson to heart.